Choosing the Right IoT Database

 The nature of IoT systems

 Finding the right database for an Internet of Things (IoT) system can be difficult.
 They tend to be spread across both physical and digital areas, and IoT devices continuously output massive quantities of time series data.
-In this web page, we'll detail the architecture of an IoT application, some of the features that a database needs to have to be suited for IoT, then go through some of the most popular IoT databases.
+In this web page, we’ll detail the architecture of an IoT application, some of the features that a database needs to have to be suited for IoT, then go through some of the most popular IoT databases.
+An IoT database is a queryable and updatable dataset comprised of data points collected from various sources.
+Typical IoT data sources include industrial control systems, business applications, wearables, analog sensors, website statistics, etc.

 Overview of a standard IoT architecture